mastodoo/mastodoo/README.md

-# Mastodoo - Software Development Solutions
+# MastoDoo - Software Development Solutions

-Welcome to **Mastodoo's** official GitHub page!
+Welcome to **MastoDoo's** official GitHub page!
 We are a software development company dedicated to delivering high-quality, innovative, and reliable solutions for clients worldwide.

 ---

 ## 🌟 **About Us**
-At **Mastodoo**, we specialize in web and mobile applications
+At **MastoDoo**, we specialize in web and mobile applications

 Our mission is to turn your ideas into reality with cutting-edge technologies and expert craftsmanship.